Lam-Big-Water/English/dialogue.md

 - servicing

+Customer: Hey, how long's the wait for a wash right now?
+You: Hey, there's about one or two cars ahead of you — should be around half an hour.

+Customer: Hi, how long is the wait for a wash?
+You: I hate to say it, but we're not taking any more cars today — we're way overbooked.
+We already have three cars sitting here waiting.
+Customer: So after those three are done, I'm good to go?
+You: Can't say for sure — there are still some app ticket holders who haven't arrived yet.
+So I really can't promise anything at this point.

 Customer: Hi, how long is the wait for a wash?
 Staff: Hi, there are about 3 or 4 cars ahead of you, so roughly 40 minutes.
 Customer: Oh, can I leave my keys with you?
 I wanna run to the supermarket real quick.